oauth-wg/oauth-selective-disclosure-jwt/main.md

 SD-JWT-DOC = (METADATA, HOLDER-PUBLIC-KEY, SD-CLAIMS)
 ```

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.
-Examples in this document use `sub_jwt` Claim to include raw public key by value in SD-JWT.
+Examples in this document use `sub_jwk` Claim to include raw public key by value in SD-JWT.

 With holder binding, the `SD-JWT-RELEASE` is signed by the holder using its private key.
 It therefore looks as follows: